Non-FMLA Medical and Personal Leave of Absence

 Long-Term Disability

 If an employee's leave may extend six (6) months or longer, they may be eligible to apply for Long-Term Disability (LTD) benefits.
-Employees who anticipate being on medical leave longer than six (6) months should contact the Benefits Office in the Human Resources department as soon as possible for more information.
+Employees who anticipate being on medical leave longer than six (6) months should contact the Benefits Office in the People Experience department as soon as possible for more information.
 If Long Term Disability benefits are granted, the employee's employment with Vanderbilt University will end on the commencement date of their Long Term Disability benefits.

 D. Job Restoration from Non-FMLA Medical Leave

 Employees who take a non-FMLA Medical Leave do not have job restoration rights.
 However, Vanderbilt University will generally reinstate the employee to the same position or a position with equivalent status, pay, benefits and other employment terms upon the employee's return before or at the end of the approved leave period.
-In the event Vanderbilt University will not be able to restore the employee, the employee will receive written notice from Human Resources.
+In the event Vanderbilt University will not be able to restore the employee, the employee will receive written notice from People Experience.

 E. Notice Requirements for Returning from Non-FMLA Medical Leave

 Employees are expected to be able to return to work by the end of their approved leave.
 Prior to returning from leave for a personal health condition, the employee must secure a release from his or her healthcare provider confirming the release to return to work to perform regular duties or set forth any restrictions.
 The Request to Return from Medical Leave of Absence Form should be completed and submitted to the employee's supervisor at least two (2) days in advance of the expected date of return reflected on the Request for Leave form.
-After the supervisor has reviewed the form, it should be forwarded to Human Resources where it will be retained.
+After the supervisor has reviewed the form, it should be forwarded to People Experience where it will be retained.

-If the employee is released to return to work with restrictions, the department in consultation with Human Resources will refer the employee to the Equal Opportunity, Affirmative Action, and Disability Services (EAD) to determine whether the restriction can be reasonably accommodated.
+If the employee is released to return to work with restrictions, the department in consultation with People Experience will refer the employee to the Equal Opportunity, Affirmative Action, and Disability Services (EAD) to determine whether the restriction can be reasonably accommodated.
 Medical restrictions are those that prevent the employee from performing his or her regular duties at the end of the approved leave due to a continuing medical condition.

 If an employee on leave for personal medical reasons is released to return to work sooner than the expected return date listed on the Leave Request, the employee must notify their supervisor within two (2) business days of receiving the release.